-- Willow Dog Mushers Association – Iditarod Interpretive Sign Project, $16,000: This project will include researching, writing, designing, editing, and printing an interpretive panel by Alaska State Parks Interpretive and Education Unit.
-The sign will be located in a high visibility area next to the Willow Public Library, Willow Community Center, Willow Historical Museum, and the winter trailhead parking area.
+- Willow Dog Mushers Association – Iditarod Interpretive Sign Project, $16,000: aims to create an engaging and informative interpretive panel through comprehensive research, writing, design, editing, and printing by Alaska State Parks Interpretive and Education Unit.
+Strategically positioned in a high-visibility area adjacent to the Willow Public Library, Willow Community Center, Willow Historical Museum, and the winter trailhead parking area, the sign will offer valuable insights into the rich history and significance of the Iditarod, providing an educational resource for the community and visitors alike.
+This project underscores the association’s commitment to enhancing public awareness and appreciation of the iconic Iditarod Trail.

-- Valley Mountain Bikers and Hikers – GPRA Mountain Bike Trail Repairs, $19,851: The main goal of this project is to make improvements to existing mountain bike trails at Government Peak Recreation Area.
-The project will remediate damages caused by 2022 rain events and make improvements, so the trails are less susceptible to damage in future rain events.
-This project will be completed by using a chartered helicopter to ferry super sacks of gravel to 23 identified trail sections at GPRA.
-VMBaH volunteers will use existing tools, as well as purchase a new plate compactor, to add gravel to the trail surface.
-VMBaH will also rent a mini excavator to add ditches to key sections of the trail where additional drainage is needed.
+- Valley Mountain Bikers and Hikers – GPRA Mountain Bike Trail Repairs, $19,851: the primary objective to enhance existing mountain bike trails at the Government Peak Recreation Area (GPRA).
+Focused on rectifying damages caused by 2022 rain events and fortifying the trails against future environmental challenges, the project employs innovative methods such as a chartered helicopter to transport super sacks of gravel to 23 identified trail sections.
+VMBaH volunteers, equipped with new tools including a plate compactor, will diligently work to improve trail surfaces, and a rented mini excavator will be employed to add necessary drainage features to key sections, ensuring the long-term resilience of GPRA’s mountain biking infrastructure.

-- Great Land Trust – Settlers Bay Coastal Park Development, $10,000: Grant funding for development at Settlers Bay Coastal Park.
+- Great Land Trust – Settlers Bay Coastal Park Expansion, $10,000: Grant funding for expansion of Settlers Bay Coastal Park.

 EASIEST WAY TO DONATE For Alaskans